DanHakimi/Rooms/docs/persona.rst

 Persona
 =======

-One example user of our application is a club officer.
+One example user of our application is Charles Xavier, who is a senior and president of the cognitive sciences club.
 They spend lots of time in the Union and need to arrange for their club to hold meetings there on occasion.
 They don't have a fixed schedule, and need the ability to easily register a room in a quick and easy process.

 Their goals for our application are: